Sharmineroz/camera_mouse/README.md

 # camera_mouse
- Atempt to control the cursor with a hand shown to a camera
+ Atempt to control the PC cursor with a hand gestures shown to a camera